JoshMcGiff/CS4222-Playlist-Assignment/README.md

 # CS4222-Playlist-Assignment
-A1 assignment for CS4222 Software Development
+A1 Assignment for CS4222 Software Development